Reading time: 27 minutes

 2. Data Scientist / Data Analyst

 Every company that runs ads, tracks inventory, or makes financial decisions needs people who can turn raw data into clear answers.
-In India, demand for data professionals grew by 62% between 2022 and 2024 (LinkedIn Workforce Report).
+Demand for data professionals in India grew 62% between 2022 and 2024 (LinkedIn Workforce Report).
 Analysts are in demand even in mid-sized companies in Pune, Ahmedabad, and Hyderabad — not just Bengaluru.

 Required Course: B.Sc.
 Statistics/Math, BCA, B.Tech + Python, SQL skills